aravind-sadharani/chandraveena/src/blog/sitar-surbahar-chandraveena/index.md

 Sadharani Music Works - https://www.sadharani.com

 ## Release Links
-Sitar, Surbahar and Chandraveena - A Musical Comparison is available on YouTube at https://www.youtube.com/watch?v=qPOx5h_GVZs.
+The musical comparison of Sitar, Surbahar and Chandraveena is available on YouTube at https://www.youtube.com/watch?v=qPOx5h_GVZs.

+The above video contains excerpts from a Raga Alapana in Raga Rageshri on Chandraveena.
+The complete recording of the Raga Alapana is available at https://www.youtube.com/watch?v=b9bVDAwLJyo.

-Purchase CD quality audio of the performance from https://chandraveena.bandcamp.com/album/sitar-surbahar-and-chandraveena-a-musical-comparison.
+Purchase CD quality audio of the musical performances from this program from https://chandraveena.bandcamp.com/album/sitar-surbahar-and-chandraveena-a-musical-comparison.

 <notice-box>
 If you like the music, learn how you can support Chandraveena music.
 We value your patronage.